 The Fifth Panel was chaired by Professor Roshdi Rashed, in which he presented Professor Regis Morelon and his paper on “Astronomy”.
 Professor Regis Morelon is a specialist in Thabit ibn Qurrah and has edited his complete works on astronomy.
 Through the study of a book by Thabit ibn Qurrah on the sighting of the new moons, Professor Morelon demonstrated the influence of ibn Qurrah’s works on astronomy and the path-changing impact they had on that science by making new, intimate connections between mathematical astronomy and observational astronomy.

-Professor Badawi Elmabsout in his paper, entitled “Thabit ibn Qurrah‘s Book on Statics [Al-Qarastoun]”, dealt with Ibn Qurrah’s book “Al-Qarastoun” on the science of engineering, which was translated into Latin.
+Professor Badawi Elmabsout in his paper, titled “Thabit ibn Qurrah‘s Book on Statics [Al-Qarastoun]”, dealt with Ibn Qurrah’s book “Al-Qarastoun” on the science of engineering, which was translated into Latin.
 While many scholars have elucidated and commented on the Latin translation, and a German translation has been produced, its original Arabic text is yet to be edited.
 Professor Elmabsout based his presentation on the only two extant manuscripts of the book, one of which is in Beirut and the other in London.